 Abergwaun Community Turbine

-In the summer of 2011, Transition Bro Gwaun’s renewables group, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.
+In the summer of 2011, Transition Bro Gwaun, with support from the Welsh Government’s community renewables programme, Ynni’r Fro, and in partnership with Parc-y-Morfa Farms Ltd, initiated a joint venture project on land adjacent to Fishguard, where the turbine now stands.

 Following feasibility work, a planning application was submitted in August 2013 for a 250KW turbine with a mast height of 30m and blade diameter of 30m.
 Although initially refused, permission was granted on appeal in August 2014.
 Raising the £285,000 needed for TBG’s 50% share of the project proved easier than expected, the whole amount being lent by 29 individuals and 3 local community groups within five months.

-Watch this short film to find out more about our turbine project.
+Watch to find out more about our energy projects